 Associate Professor of Music; Director of Choral Activities

 firstname.lastname@example.org | 717-361-1112

 Matthew P. Fritz, D.M.A. is associate professor of music and director of choral activities.
 He teaches conducting, voice, music technology, Concert Choir and the Elizabethtown Community Chorus.
 Dr. Fritz holds the Doctor of Musical Arts in Conducting from the University of Missouri-Kansas City, Master of Music in Choral Conducting from Florida State University and the Bachelor of Music in Education from Westminster Choir College.
-He has been an active clinician, adjudicator, conductor and performer.
+He has been an active clinician, adjudicator, conductor and performer as well as having taught public school in New Jersey and Florida.
 Dr. Fritz has delivered presentations for the Hawaii International Conference on Arts and Humanities, The International Society for the Study of European Ideas, the Florida Music Educator's Association and the American Choral Director's Association on topics ranging from historical interest to technology utilization.
-In addition, Dr. Fritz is a member of the American Choral Director's Association, the Pennsylvania Music Educator's Association, and the Music Educator's National Conference.
+In addition, Dr. Fritz is President-Elect of the American Choral Director's Association PA, the Pennsylvania Music Educator's Association, and the National Association for Music Education.

 Assistant Professor of Music